 Chiostro dei Melangoli (sour citrus fruits)

 The hospital ceased to operate in 1704.
 Its facilities were utilized by the brotherhood.
 This body underwent some legal modifications after the annexation of Rome to the Italian State in 1870, but it still owns the complex.
-The church was almost entirely redesigned in 1843-876, while the large courtyard of the complex retains most of its original Renaissance design.
+The church was almost entirely redesigned in 1843-1876, while the large courtyard of the former hospital retains most of its original Renaissance design.